Interlibrary Loan FAQ

 Follow the Interlibrary Loan Instructions for RAs.

 It takes approximately 5 to 7 business days to fill a loan request, depending on the location and availability of the item.
+Required reading texts may take longer.
 Copy requests could be filled within a few hours to 3 days.
 However, since we cannot guarantee the arrival date of any ILL material, please plan well in advance.

 - "Outstanding Requests" to track requests that have not yet been filled;